H4t4way/VulnSourceCode/FindVulnsJava.md

 }
 ```
 -----------------

+As we can see the parameter 'ginoparam' in the first code is not sanitized, a malicious attacker can inject javascript code on 'ginoparam' and XSS will be triggered  out.

 - <font color="green"> getQueryString</font>
 - Retire the entire query string and could be used instead <font color="green"> getParameter</font>